Equestrian Center Frequently Asked Questions

 The cost of riding at Mount Holyoke depends on how often a student wishes to ride.
 Physical education riding classes are currently $575.00 per semester.
 This includes two group lessons per week for ten weeks.
 Once a week classes are $350.00 and meet nine times per semester.
 Boarders wishing for lessons on their own horse may arrange them with the instructor of their choice.
 Private lessons are $80.00 for 45 minutes.
 Private lessons on school horses are extremely limited and not available all semesters.

 Are there scholarships available for riding at Mount

-There are scholarships available to offset the cost of riding lessons.
+There are modest scholarships available to offset the cost of riding lessons students are cautioned about relying on a scholarship to pay for their riding class as the funds vary from semester to semester and there are no guarantees that applicants will receive one.
 Applications are available in the spring and fall.
 However, there are no riding scholarships that will cover academic tuition, as the College does not offer athletic merit scholarships.

 Can I take private lessons at Mount Holyoke even if

 Private instruction on a horse owned by Mount Holyoke may be available depending on the level of enrollment in all group riding classes and team practices.
 These lessons are extremely limited and may not be available each semester.
 Inquire the first week of classes with your instructor.

 Intermediate and advanced classes have limits of 8 riders per 1 instructor.
 Beginner classes are limited to 6:1 per group.